 Internal Academy Staff

-• Revised our hiring policy which aims to increase diversity at the Academy through equitable hiring practices and targeting under-represented groups.
+• Revised our hiring policy to increase diversity at the Academy through equitable hiring practices and by targeting under-represented groups.

-• Foster inclusion and a safe working environment through training such as anti-racism and unconscious bias training for all staff.
-The Academy aims to ensure staff are comfortable and safe; bringing their “whole authentic selves” to work every day.
+• Foster inclusion and a safe working environment through initiatives such as anti-racism and unconscious bias training for all staff.
+The Academy aims to ensure staff feel comfortable and safe; bringing their “whole authentic selves” to work every day.

-• Launch an internal staff Equity Committee to spearhead initiatives and work with the Academy senior leadership team on inclusion opportunities and specific goals for equity and inclusion at internally and throughout the media ecosystem.
+• Launched an internal staff Equity Committee to spearhead initiatives and worked with Academy senior leadership team on inclusion opportunities and specific goals for equity and inclusion internally and throughout the media ecosystem.

 FULL TIME STAFF: